North Carolina Senate OKs limits on LGBTQ school instruction

 RALEIGH, N.C.
-(AP) — Public school teachers in North Carolina would be required in most circumstances to alert parents before they call a student by a different name or pronoun, under a bill passed by the Republican-controlled state Senate on Tuesday.
+(AP) — Public school teachers in North Carolina would be required to alert parents before they call a student by a different name or pronoun, under a bill passed by the Republican-controlled state Senate on Tuesday.

-Senators rejected a wave of warnings that the measure could endanger some LGBTQ students who have unsupportive families.
+Senators rejected a wave of warnings that the law could endanger some LGBTQ students who have unsupportive families.

 While sponsors say the bill is needed to keep parents informed about what their children are being taught in public schools, critics say it would destroy the trust between teachers and their students and make schools unsafe spaces for LGBTQ and questioning children to explore their identities at their own pace.